Charles Haslewood Shannon: Biography

-Shannon was born in Sleaford, Lincolnshire, son of the Rev. Frederick William Shannon, Rector of Quarrington, and Catherine Emma Manthorp, daughter of a surgeon, Daniel Levett Manthorp.
-He was educated at St John's School, Leatherhead where he played cricket in the first XI.
-He then attended the City and Guilds of London Art School (then known as South London School of Technical Art, formerly Lambeth School of Art) and was later much influenced by his lifetime partner, Charles Ricketts and by the example of the great Venetians.
+Shannon was born in Sleaford, Lincolnshire, the son of Rev. Frederick William Shannon, Rector of Quarrington, and Catherine Emma Manthorp, daughter of a surgeon, Daniel Levett Manthorp.
+He was educated at St John's School, Leatherhead, where he played cricket in the first XI.
+He then attended the City and Guilds of London Art School (formerly known as South London School of Technical Art, previously Lambeth School of Art) and was later much influenced by his lifetime partner, Charles Ricketts and by the example of the great Venetians.
 His early work has a heavy, low tone, which he later abandoned for clearer, more transparent colours.
-He achieved success with his portraits and his Giorgionesque figure compositions, which are marked by a classic sense of style, and with his etchings and lithographic designs.
+He achieved success with his portraits and his Giorgionesque figure compositions, which are marked by a classic sense of style, and with his etchings and lithographs.